Bibliography

 CDP questionnaires and reports

-The CDP is an NGO that runs an international reporting model for companies, cities, states and regions, via online questionnaires.
-Present in fifty countries around the world, the CDP offers a series of paid questionnaires, the responses to which are then analysed.
-Reports are regularly published from this data so that decision-makers worldwide (investors, buyers, etc.) can act accordingly.
+CDP is an NGO that operates an international reporting model for companies, cities, states and regions via online questionnaires.
+Present in fifty countries, CDP offers a series of paid questionnaires, the responses to which are then analysed.
+Reports are regularly published from these data so that global decision-makers (investors, buyers, etc.) can act accordingly.

-The CDP questionnaire addresses scope 1 & 2 emissions, as well as scope 3 in a less in-depth manner.
-Other questions deal with governance, strategy (risk management, business and engagement with governments), the company's targets and initiatives in terms of emissions reduction and finally communication.
+The CDP questionnaire deals with scope 1 & 2 emissions, as well as scope 3 in a less detailed manner.
+Other questions address governance, strategy (risk management, business and engagement with governments), company objectives and initiatives in terms of emission reductions and finally communication.

-⏳[WIP] A literature review is underway and will be proposed in 2024.
+⏳[WIP] A bibliographic review is underway and will be available soon.

 Climate shadow

-⏳In 2025 the ABC will publish a study on this concept and how it complements the Bilan Carbone®, with several examples (services, advertising, decarbonisation), drawing inspiration from and going beyond several works:
+⏳ABC will soon publish a study on this concept and how it complements Bilan Carbone®, with several examples (services, advertising, decarbonisation), drawing on and going further than several works:

-⏳These works have not yet been analysed by the ABC and do not engage the position of the association or its community.
+⏳These works have not yet been analysed by ABC and do not engage the position of the association and its community.

 ISO/IEC 17029 and ISO 14066:2023